 You should contact the ADR (Accredited Data Recipient) to find out which services will be affected when you stop sharing data.

-Am I able to reactivate an inactive consent arrangement?
+Am I able to re-activate an inactive Data Sharing Arrangement?

 Why can't I find the 'Manage data sharing' section in HSBC Online Banking?